 Impact and value

 The Customer Experience strategy I co-authored was extremely well received by SA Water’s Senior Management Group and galvanised the business around the simple vision “to deliver a great customer experience’.

-CX design principles became a key, embedded part of digital project delivery – no digital service project is completed at SA Water now without customer input.
+User centered principles became a key, embedded part of digital project delivery – no digital service project is completed at SA Water now without customer input.
 By the time I left SA Water in 2016, it was often cited as one of the leading examples within the South Australian government in terms of its commitment to customer-led design and became one of the first agencies with a dedicated Customer Experience team soon after I left.

 What I learnt